jhinder/db-ticket/Documentation.md

 * -2: File is either too large or too small to be a valid ticket file.

 ## C# .NET library
-Found in the `/` directory; development happens on the `netfx` branch.
+Found in the `netfx-cs` directory; development happens on the `netfx` branch.

-The project file is in Visual Studio 2013 format, but the code is targeting .NET v4.0.
+The project file is in Visual Studio 2010 format (requires VS 10.0), and the code is targeting .NET v4.0.
 This library is not a PCL (Portable Class Library) as PCLs don't know many classes in the `System.IO` namespace.

 The target is intentionally "high" – theoretically this could be as low as .NET v2.0 – because 4.0 is half a decade old by now, and one can safely assume that most systems have it installed.
 If you absolutely need 2.x or 3.x support, lower the target in the project settings.

+As of writing this, there is no public API for the .NET library.
+That will come later.